Tebako multi-architecture packaging containers now available on Docker

 Benchmarking of tebako package against original Ruby applications

-Tebako patching
+Details about Tebako patching processes

 Using SSL in applications packaged with Aibika